Skip to main content

 Books I Read in June 2025— Arundhati Roy, BR Ambedkar and More

 Today is the last day of June, and I feel compelled to jot down the books I read this month to reflect on my experience and learnings.
 These are the books: ~The Magic Fish by Trung Le Nguyen ~My Seditious Heart by Arundhati Roy ~Annihilation of Caste by Bhimrao Ramji Ambedkar ~History of Modern Manipur by Lal Dena Just four.
 It's okay, really.
-There is no compulsion to read 6/7 books every month.
+There is no compulsion to read 6,7 books every month.
 Reading fewer books doesn't mean I'm learning less.
 In fact, I learned more deeply.
 The books this month have been impactful in different ways.
-Clearly, there is a shift in my choices, and I feel this was meant to be.
-Meaning, I'm leaning more into nonfiction now.
+Clearly, there is a shift in my choices.
+I'm leaning more into nonfiction now.
 I guess I've always been angry and frustrated deep inside.
-Angry about the climate crisis, social injustice, discrimination, violence, war, exploitation, etc., etc. I was just deluding myself, living in the comforting world of fiction, escaping all these thoughts.
-As I read more nonfiction, I get angrier, but I k...
+About the climate crisis, social injustice, war, etc. Living in the comforting world of fiction was an escape from all these thoughts.
+As I read more nonfiction, I get angrier, but I know I should keep myself informed of reality.
+Then perhaps I'd be able to do something about it.
+I'm not ...

 Upstream: Selected Essays by Mary Oliver